List of ministerial resignations and terminations of appointment in the Republic of Ireland

 The lists below indicate members of the government of Ireland (government ministers) or ministers of state (junior ministers) who left office during the term of a government.

 In many instances, a resignation was requested by the Taoiseach, including during a reshuffle.
-This is distinct from circumstances where a minister's appointment was terminated by the Taoiseach, in some instances where the minister refused to comply with a request to resign.
-Ministers may become disqualified if they cease to be members of the Oireachtas (other than at a general election) or where there is a statutory disqualification on them remaining in office.
+This is distinct from circumstances where a minister's appointment was terminated by the Taoiseach, including instances where the minister refused to comply with a request to resign.
+Ministers may become disqualified if they cease to be members of the Oireachtas (other than at a general election) or if there is a statutory disqualification preventing them from remaining in office.

 Prior to 1937, the head of government was the President of the Executive Council of the Irish Free State, rather than the Taoiseach.

 Government ministers

-Members of the government are appointed by the president on the nomination of the Taoiseach and approval of the Dáil.
-The president accepts the resignation or terminates the appointment of a minister on the advice of the Taoiseach.
+Members of the government are appointed by the president on the nomination of the Taoiseach with the approval of the Dáil.
+The president accepts the resignation or terminates the appointment of a minister based on the advice of the Taoiseach.
 This is governed by Articles 13 and 28 of the Constitution of Ireland.